PIX3LFLUX/HSmartKArt-EE/README.md

 	startup the script `mqttclientid.sh` is placed in the directory `/etc/profile.d/` during installation.

+**For the CAN-to-MQTT Bridge** a Raspberry Pi with CAN HAT is needed.
+The CAN HAT is required only when using the Raspberry Pi as CAN-to-MQTT Bridge.
+Alternatively the Raspberry Pi may be used only as MQTT client which is the **default behaviour** of the `mqttbridge` software.
+See section **[Usage](#usage)** for more information.
-For the **CAN-to-MQTT Bridge** component a Raspberry Pi is needed, CAN HAT optional.
-With some small fixes in the installation script can be used for similar devices with a CAN interface running a Debian-based Linux distribution:
+With some small fixes and considerations the installation script can be used for other single board computers and/or other operating systems that are not fully compatible with the Raspberry Pi:
 * CAN Interface Setup needs to be modified according to the used device
 * The CAN interface needs to be compatible with the SocketCAN Linux library
+* When using Linux distribution that is not Debian-based the `apt` commands needs to replaced with the suupported software package manager.

-For the **MQTT Broker** no additional setup is needed when using the HiveMQ platform.
+**For the MQTT Broker** no additional setup is needed when using the HiveMQ platform.

-For the **Server** a host PC (or Laptop) running the Ubuntu Server 20.04 OS is needed.
+**For the Server** a host PC (or Laptop) running the Ubuntu Server 20.04 OS is needed.
 Also a public IPv4 address and/or a domain (DNS with an A record for the public IP address) needs to be associated with the server.
 Without public IPv4 or domain the certificate generation will fail because certbot cannot perform the http challenges.
 **NOTE**: When using Unitymedia Connect Box consider the setup of a Portmapper to avoid errors due to the IP policy of Unitymedia (Dual-Stack Lite).
 **NOTE**: The script will not update the software after installation.
 So updating the Paho MQTT C library or the MQTT_CLIENTID environment variable needs to be done manually.